cloudflare/workerd/src/workerd/jsg/README.md

 The example illustrates all of the top-level pieces of defining a Resource Type but there are a range of details.
 We'll cover those next.

+// r: it feels like we're discussing jsg::Object only for use with Resource Types / as facilitating them,
+//    but don't they have other uses aside from that?
+It seems like jsg::Object should be discussed on
+//    its own, probably before introducing it as a vehicle for implementing Resource Types, because it
+//    contains a lot of the plumbing necessary for any kind of object that does a little more behind the
+//    scenes than just being a "dumb struct"...
+//    but maybe I'm just getting confused by the "Resource Type" moniker, and really I should just think
+//    of it as "smart object" (vs "dumb struct"), and then jsg::Object is of course exactly the right place
+//    to discuss it, because basically that's literally what "Resource Type" translates to in terms of C++
 ### `jsg::Object`

 All Resource Types must inherit from `jsg::Object`.
 This provides the necessary plumbing for